TEP1

-Telomerase protein component 1 is an enzyme that in humans is encoded by the TEP1 gene.
+Telomerase protein component 1 is a ncRNA binding protein that in humans is encoded by the TEP1 gene.

 Function

 This gene product is a component of the ribonucleoprotein complex responsible for telomerase activity which catalyzes the addition of new telomeres on the chromosome ends.
 The telomerase-associated proteins are conserved from ciliates to humans.
 It is also a minor vault protein.